 Loop Recording

-Description Enables/disables the endless loop recording of all record channels of the EVS server.
+Description The Loop recording setting enables/disables the endless loop recording of all record channels of the EVS server.
 Values Yes (default) / No The value is forced to 'Yes' in all configurations, except Spotbox and Server configurations.

 Clip Capacity